FAQ

 The TdM is a walking tour.
 The recommended period is from June to September.

-In some years it will be open from the beginning of June to the end of October.
+In some years, it can be workable from early June to late October.

 Is it possible to do the entire TdM route in winter, on ski touring skis?